 At a time of cultural devastation, the reality that a courageous person has to face up to is that one has to face up to reality in new ways.
 Jonathon Lear ‘Radical Hope’

-To face into this crisis, we need to resource cultural narratives with stories of radical change.
-Jonathan Lear describes the real story of how the Crow nation adapted to a new way of life after their traditional way of life had collapsed.
-Plenty Coups, the Crow chief, persuaded his people to relinquish the old values and traditions as a means to imagining a new future.
-Lear refers to this as ‘radical hope’.
-Like the Crow, we live in an age of deep and profound angst that the world itself, as we know it, is vulnerable and could break down.
-Now is the time for us to find imaginative tools with which to navigate this psychological and cultural crisis.
+Jonathan Lear describes the story of how the Crow nation adapted to a new way of life after their traditional way of life had collapsed.
+Like the Crow, we live in an age of deep and profound angst that the world, as modern humans know it, is vulnerable to break down.
+It will take a radical decentering to re-imagine our place in the planetary ecosystem.

-The potential of a collective shift seems stultified and blocked by the biggest psychological symptom on our planet - the denial of climate change.
 The Earth systems and the cultural systems are in a parallel process of rupture.
-We seem distracted, if not dissociated by our many escapist entertainments that help maintain a sense of ‘normality’ despite the increasing collective symptoms of anxiety, addiction and suicide.
+Western culture is distracted by our many escapist entertainments that help maintain a sense of ‘normality’ despite increasing symptoms of eco-anxiety, addiction and suicide.
 Examples of our cultural malaise include:

-My focus in the services offered here are not on individual maladies but rather on the urgent need to develop a collective perspective on the cultural wounds and complexes, which are likely to leave our children inheriting an endangered and impoverished world.
-The culture crisis will force a species wide challenge to imaginatively adapt to a very different world.
-I am exploring cultural interventions – creating spaces where the distress and grief can be named along with the ritual actions of remorse and the potential to re-imagine old stories and co-create new ways of healing and transformation.
+My focus is not on climate science, technological solutions nor on individual maladies but rather on the psychology of the collective crisis which is likely to leave our children inheriting an endangered world.
+This crisis will force a species wide challenge to imaginatively adapt to a very different world.
+I am exploring how psychological interventions can become cultural interventions - new ways of healing and transformation.